demik/oldworld/EDA/Design68/README.md

 This project allow you to create an almost brand new 65% ADB (Apple Desktop Bus), with only the controller from a dead AppleDesign keyboard being harvested
 It combines a CIY Tester68, use a custom PCB that can host the old AppleDesign controller

-So far the project works and has been tester, but will probably work only with the ALPS ISO 341-0001 Controller.
+So far the project works and has been tester, but will probably work only with the ALPS 341-0001 Controller.
 Others controllers will probably need a different PCB
+The controller is dual mode, and will boot into ISO or ANSI mode when installed in the respective PCB

 ![Render](Design68.png)